kubernetes/enhancements/keps/sig-auth/4193-bound-service-account-token-improvements/README.md

 can be later used to trace the requests that a specific issued token has made to the apiserver via the audit log.

-This will require changing the JWT issuing code to actually generate this UUID, as well as extending the code around the audit log to have it record this information into audit entries when a token is issued (as `authentication.k8s.io/issued-credential-id`).
+This will require changing the JWT issuing code to actually generate this UUID, as well as extending the code around the audit log to have it record this information into audit entries when a token is issued (via the `authentication.k8s.io/issued-credential-id` audit annotation).

 As this UUID will be embedded as part of a user's ExtraInfo, it'll automatically be persisted into audit events for all requests made using a token that embeds a credential identifier (as `authentication.k8s.io/credential-id`).